bradvin/social-share-urls/README.md

 Argument | Description | Used By
 --- | --- | ---
 {url} | The URL-encoded link you want to share.
 Service may reject link if not encoded. | GoogleBookmarks, Facebook, Reddit, Twitter, LinkedIn, Tumblr, Pinterest, Blogger, LiveJournal, EverNote, AddThis, GetPocket, HackerNews, Digg, Buffer, FlipBoard, InstaPaper, SurfingBird, Flattr, Diaspora, Line.me, Skype, Telegram.me, QZone, VK, Weibo, OKru, Douban, XING, RenRen, GMail, Yahoo, WordPress
-{title} | The page title of the url you want to share. | GoogleBookmarks, Reddit, LinkedIn, Tumblr, Blogger, LiveJournal, EverNote, HackerNews, FlipBoard, InstaPaper, SurfingBird, Flattr, Diaspora, VK, Weibo, Douban, RenRen, EMail, GMail, Yahoo, WordPress
+{title} | The page title of the url you want to share. | GoogleBookmarks, Reddit, Tumblr, Blogger, LiveJournal, EverNote, HackerNews, FlipBoard, InstaPaper, SurfingBird, Flattr, Diaspora, VK, Weibo, Douban, RenRen, EMail, GMail, Yahoo, WordPress
-{text} | A longer description of the content you are sharing. | GoogleBookmarks, Twitter, LinkedIn, Tumblr, Blogger, Buffer, InstaPaper, SurfingBird, Flattr, SMS, Line.me, Skype, Telegram.me, VK, RenRen, Threema, EMail, WordPress
+{text} | A longer description of the content you are sharing. | GoogleBookmarks, Twitter, Tumblr, Blogger, Buffer, InstaPaper, SurfingBird, Flattr, SMS, Line.me, Skype, Telegram.me, VK, RenRen, Threema, EMail, WordPress
 {hash_tags} | Hashtags appended onto the tweet (comma separated. don't include "#"). | GoogleBookmarks, Twitter, Tumblr, Flattr
 {user_id} | The username/id of a particular user on a social media service. | Twitter, Flattr, Threema {email_address} | Where a social share is directed.
 You will most likely want to leave this blank, so the user can fill it in. | EMail, GMail, Yahoo